Codexshaper/docs/framework/fields/select.md

 ## Notes

 - `multiple` allows users to select more than one option.
-- `chosen` enhances the field with a searchable dropdown.
+- `choice` enhances the field with a searchable dropdown.
 - `ajax` should be used when dealing with large datasets to improve performance.
 - `query_args` helps filter specific content dynamically.
 - `sortable` is useful for managing the order of selected items.